hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/grab.rst

 .. tip::
    This setting is also useful for grabbing a single side of a crease and pushing it further inwards, creating a more pinched crease.
-This can be easier to control than pinching or creasing the surface.

 Additional Workflows